Toronto waterfront: Revitalization plans

 Waterfront Toronto's plans identify public accessibility to the waterfront and the development of parks and public spaces as major priorities.
 A variety of waterfront public space projects have already been completed by the organization including York and John Quay Promenades, improvements to Cherry Beach, the Western Beaches Watercourse, Marilyn Bell Park improvements and expansion of the Martin Goodman Trail from Marilyn Bell Park to Ontario Place and the completion of phase one Port Union Waterfront Park.
 The first phase on construction of the Central Waterfront and Mimico Waterfront Park were completed in summer 2008.

 The first new neighborhoods to be developed by Waterfront Toronto are the East Bayfront and West Don Lands.
 These lands are now rezoned as mixed use developments.
-Based on plans developed in consultation with the public and local stakeholders, these environmental communities will feature green roof tops, pedestrian-friendly streets, extensive parks and public spaces, affordable housing, public transit within a five-minute walk of all residences, schools, childcare and recreation facilities.
+Based on plans developed in consultation with public stakeholders, these environmental communities will feature green roof tops, pedestrian-friendly streets, extensive parks and public spaces, affordable housing, public transit within a five-minute walk of all residences, schools, childcare and recreation facilities.

 Site preparation activities and phase one infrastructure are currently underway in East Bayfront and West Don Lands.
 Waterfront Toronto launched the developer selection process for the East Bayfront in March 2008 and announced Urban Capital Property Group/Redquartz Developments as the first phase developer partner for the West Don Lands in April 2008.

-Openness, public accountability and transparency are characteristics of Waterfront Toronto's approach to waterfront revitalization.
-Waterfront Toronto has an extensive award-winning public consultation program that includes more than 50 public and stakeholder meetings annually.

 Central Waterfront Innovative Design Competition

 The Toronto waterfront has seen at least 15 design charettes over the last 65 years, the most recent being the Innovative Design Competition for the Central Waterfront that took place in 2006.
 This charette was won by a team led by West 8, a landscape architecture and urban design firm from Rotterdam, in joint venture with DTAH (du Toit Allsopp Hillier), a Toronto architecture, landscape architecture and urban design firm.
-The plan aims to provide a bold new face for the central waterfront.
-The design includes a wide promenade along the water and extensive green space.
+The proposed design includes a wide promenade along the water and extensive green space.
 Bridges and WaveDecks rising from the boardwalk and spanning the ends of the slips will provide continuous public access to the lakeshore.
-In the scheme, the southern half of Queens Quay will be turned into a pedestrian walkway, which the landscape architect envisions will become Toronto's version of La Rambla, Barcelona's celebrated pedestrian route.
+Additionally, the southern half of Queens Quay will be turned into a pedestrian walkway.
 The proposal also emphasizes the need for stronger north–south connections between the harbour and the downtown core.
-The first phase is to be completed by 2008, provided that proper funding is secured.
-As of January 2008, no such work has been undertaken, but private developers have begun construction of a condominium complex at the foot of Yonge Street, and TEDCO started construction of Corus Quay, the Toronto headquarters of media company Corus Entertainment Inc.
+The first phase was to be completed by 2008.
+As of January 2008, no such work has been undertaken, but private developers began construction of a condominium complex at the foot of Yonge Street, and TEDCO started construction of Corus Quay.